tommyliang/algo-in-action/README.md

 # algo-in-action
-some algorithm stuff,  mostly for practise
+some algorithm stuff,  mostly for practicing